Ficool

 "Stop," the captain said.

 The hallway ahead was narrow, lit by dim red stone lamps.
-Footsteps echoed as more hooded men stepped out of side rooms.
+Footsteps echoed as more hooded cultist stepped out of side rooms.

 Their appearance was clearly different from normal criminals.
-Some had warped bodies, horns on their forehead and eyes glowing faintly.
+Some had warped bodies, horns jutting from their foreheads, eyes glowing faintly.
 Others had menacing spirits and demonic beasts clinging close to them.

-The knights readied themselves.
+The warrior readied themselves.
 Aura seeped from their bodies as they tightened their formation.

-Both sides charged, killing intent was in their eyes.
+Both sides charged, killing intent in their eyes.

-Under the Artifact's effect, screams and crashes were suppressed.
+Under the veil's effect, screams and crashes were suppressed.
 Blows landed, bones broke, and bodies fell, but the sounds came out as little more than dull knocks and muffled impacts.

 The hallway was filled with silent thuds and the harsh pull of steel through flesh.

-One hooded man rushed straight at the captain, fingers reaching for his throat, eyes flat and unblinking.
+One hooded cultist rushed straight at the captain, long claw reaching for his throat, eyes flat and unblinking.

 The captain turned his wrist, brushed the hand aside, and drove his sword into the brand over the man's heart.
-The lines under the skin cracked and faded.
-The man stiffened, then dropped like a cut string.
+The lines under the skin cracked and sprout blood then dropped like a cut string.

-"Advance.
-Count Luke should be on the roof."
-The captain said quietly.
+"Keep Advancing.
+Count Luke should be on the roof," the captain said quietly.

-In an upper room, a well-dressed man paced in tight circles, unaware of how close they were.
+In an upper room, a well-dressed man paced in tight circles, unaware of how close their enemy were.
 Sweat gathered along his cheek as he fumbled with a communication device.

 "Damn it, I still cannot reach the other bases," he muttered.